a-sajjad72/pyft/README.md

 # Receive a file
 ft.recv_file(path)
 ```
-- `connection (socket)`: Socket object for the connection to send/receive data.
+- `connection`: Socket for the connection to send/receive data.
-- `path (str, optional)`: The path of the directory to store the received file.
+- `path` (str, optional): The path of the directory to store the received file.
 Defaults to the current working directory.

 Also see example [here](#write-your-own-server-code)